About Bladder Issues

 "The staff at University urgent care is always wonderful to their patients.
 We have been there a few times and every time has been great.
 No one wants to go to an urgent care or have anything bad happen, but when it does university urgent care is the place we go first!"- B.R. / Google / Mar 27, 2020

 Treatments for incontinence, UTI, and other bladder problems vary upon severity, cause, and location.
 In most situations, our physicians will prescribe antibiotics while also suggesting an increase in fluid intake, or changes to your hygiene routine.
 In certain circumstances, bladder conditions can be caused by prostate issues, low hormone levels, or malformed organs.
 In these situations, imaging studies and further medical treatment may be recommended or even required.
 Our skilled medical team is equipped to handle your unique situation with professionalism and confidentiality, and will use careful judgment in determining the best treatment for your bladder symptoms.

 What to Expect with bladder issues

-University Urgent Care is equipped with a comprehensive onsite laboratory and digital x-ray technology assisting our board-certified physicians in efficiently diagnosing issues of the bladder.
+University Urgent Care is equipped with a comprehensive onsite laboratory and digital x-ray technology assisting our ER doctors and nurse practitioners in efficiently diagnosing issues of the bladder.
 Upon visiting our facility, our team will assess your symptoms and conduct a medical examination to determine the severity of your condition.
 We will then perform a series of labs, a urinalysis, and other tests to help us close in on the cause of your discomfort.
 Often, our laboratory is able to produce results within a matter of minutes.
 When diagnosing bladder conditions, urine samples and blood tests are often performed to determine where the infection lies, and which medications would best and most quickly address it.